ckamps/2232-defiance/content/08-recreation/index.md

 ## Katy Trail State Park

-With over 400 feet of frontage on the [Katy Trail State Park](https://mostateparks.com/park/katy-trail-state-park), the longest developed rail-trail in the country, you'll have private access to over 240 miles of trail.
+With over 400 feet of frontage on the {{< link katy >}}Katy Trail State Park{{</link >}}, the longest developed rail-trail in the country, you'll have private access to over 240 miles of trail.
 Great for walking, running, and biking, the trail provides ready access to nearby wineries, restaurants, and other parks in the Defiance and Augusta.
 Venture further afield, and you can use the Katy trail to ride to old town St Charles, Chesterfield Valley, Washington, Missouri, and beyond.

-From your backyard, it's an easy ~1-mile walk or bike ride on the Katy trail to [Defiance Ridge Vineyards](https://www.defianceridgevineyards.com/) and [Good News Brewery](https://www.goodnewsbrewing.com/) in Defiance.
-The jewel of [Klondike Park](https://www.sccmo.org/690/Klondike-Park) is just a 20-minute bike ride away while the wineries and restaurants of [Augusta](https://www.townofaugustamo.org/) are only 40 minutes by trail.

 {{< lightgallery id="katy" filter="images/katy/*" size="100x100 q75" >}}